 Breast cancer is the leading cause of death among Filipino women, and the Philippines has the highest number of breast cancer incidents among 197 countries in the world.
 In fact, we’ve had a 589% increase in breast cancer cases over a 30-year period.

 Lung cancer is another major killer and is the top cancer-related death among Filipino males.
 This is caused by pollution, chemical inhalation, and smoking.

 What You Can Do

 Aside from healthy living, there are health insurance products in the Philippines that can help provide you with a safety net should the worst happen.
-Health insurance helps relieve you of the financial burden numerous doctor’s appointments, trips to the hospital, and treatment can inevitably bring.
+InLife's health insurance coverage helps relieve you of the financial burden numerous doctor’s appointments, trips to the hospital, and treatment can inevitably bring.